 [Note: one half of our block each day was used for grammar (the sentence the first day was "Today we are getting a new book and a new, sharpened pencil!"), a read aloud, and other items that needed to be taken care of.
 The second half of the block was for working with The Outsiders.]

 The launch!
 Students were excited about the bags of bags of books (yes - bags IN bags)!
 I promised that the last one out of each bag would get the bow.
 Before I handed them out (while I still had their attention), I explained that this was, indeed, a gift.
-A gift from their parents for the book itself, a gift from Mrs. Berry for copies and cuts of bookmarks & schedules, and a gift from me of a pencil and the time to sharpen each one. ;)
+A gift from their parents for the book itself, a gift from me of bookmarks to help with sticky-note taking, schedules, and a pencil and the time to sharpen each one. ;)

 After receiving their bags, we read the launch letter aloud, looked at the calendar, dictionary, and help on the class Weebly, and then we listened to chapter one, up to page ten or so.
 The narrator read very slowly, and I know it was painful for some of my readers, but just right for others.
 Since this was an introduction to the book and I wanted time to discuss, ten pages was perfect.
 Afterwards, we shared some of our sticky notes or annotations as a class.
 They seemed ready to keep reading...!
 Before students resumed reading, I explained that there will be no spoilers - that this book is full of action, and we trust them to not spoil the book for the rest of us.